Iximiel/plumed-school-benchmark/README.md

 ### Kernels
-With `--kernel` we can specify a series of **paths** to various libplumedKernel.so or "this", "this" is the kernel "bundled" with the used plumed installation.
+You can use the `--kernel` option to specify a series of **paths** to various libplumedKernel.so or "this", "this" is the kernel "bundled" with the plumed installation from which you are running plumed benchmark.
 The benchmark will run the specified kernels (like `--kernel "this:./kenel1.so:../../src/lib/install/libplumedKernel.so`) against the specified plumed file.

-If you have moved the kernels in the working directory please specify the kernel as a path `./kernelName.so`, since using `kernelName.so` will make the benchmark search for the so in the LD_LIBRARY_PATH and not in your local directory, usually this brings a crash, but if a library with the same name is in the LD_LIBRARY_PATH that will be loaded!.
+If you have moved the kernels in the working directory please specify the kernel using `./kernelName.so`, as if you use `kernelName.so` plumed benchmark searches for the so file in the LD_LIBRARY_PATH and not in your local directory, usually this brings a crash, but if a library with the same name is in the LD_LIBRARY_PATH that will be loaded!.

 #### Examples